hslu-dda/dda-introduction-to-python/01_Setup/README.md

 ## 7. Verifying

-1. To verify that everything worked type `pyenv versions`.
+1. To verify that everything worked type `pyenv versions` in the Terminal.
 You should see your installed Python version number and a * to show that its global.
 2. Type `which python` and verify that the path it outputs points towards pyenv, it should look something like `/Users/your-user/.pyenv/shims/python`

 Now you are ready to go!! 🥷